ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/finance-how-validate-vat-registration-number.md

 It is important that the VAT registration numbers you have for customers, vendors, and contacts are valid, if you use [!INCLUDE [prod_short](includes/prod_short.md)] in a country that uses VAT.
 For example, companies sometimes change their tax liability status, and in some countries tax authorities might ask you to provide reports, such as the **EC Sales List** report, that list the VAT registration numbers you use when you do business.

 Evropská komise poskytuje na svých internetových stránkách službu VIES k ověření daňového identifikačního čísla. [!INCLUDE [prod_short](includes/prod_short.md)] can save you a step and let you use the VIES service to validate and track VAT numbers and other company information for customers, vendors, and contacts.
-The service in [!INCLUDE [prod_short](includes/prod_short.md)] is named **EU VAT Reg. Č..
+The service in [!INCLUDE [prod_short](includes/prod_short.md)] is named **EU VAT Reg. Čísla.
 Validation Service**.
 The service is available on the **Service Connections** page, and you can start using it right away.
 The service connection is free, and additional sign up is not required.

 ## Configure the service to verify VAT registration numbers automatically

-To enable the **EU VAT Reg. Č..
+To enable the **EU VAT Reg. Čísla.
 Validation Service**, open the entry in the **Service Connection** page.
 If the **Service Endpoint** field is not already filled in, use the **Set Default Endpoint** action.
 Then set the **Enabled** field, and you are good to go.

 > [!IMPORTANT]
 > To enable the validation service, you must have administrator permissions.